opengauss-mirror/docs/content/en/docs/Developerguide/log-replay.md

 ## recovery\_min\_apply\_delay<a name="en-us_topic_0283137238_en-us_topic_0237124710_en-us_topic_0059778119_sc70ee2a3ae214c89a156d9ad7a8b81e8"></a>

-**Parameter description**: Specifies the delay for backing up the database.
+**Parameter description**: Specifies the replay delay of the standby node.

 This parameter is a SIGHUP parameter.
-Set it based on instructions provided in  [Table 1](resetting-parameters.md#en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).
+Set it based on instructions provided in  [Table 1](resetting-parameters.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

 >![](public_sys-resources/icon-notice.gif) **NOTICE:**
->-   This parameter is invalid on the primary node.
-It must be set on the standby node to be delayed.
+>-   This parameter does not take effect on the primary node.
+It must be set on the standby node that requires a delay.
+You are advised to set this parameter on the asynchronous standby node.
+If the delay is set on the asynchronous standby node, the RTO will be long after the node is promoted to primary.
->-   The delay time is calculated based on the timestamp of transaction submission on the primary server and the current time on the standby server.
-Therefore, ensure that the clocks of the primary and standby servers are the same.
+>-   The delay time is calculated based on the transaction commit timestamp on the primary server and the current time on the standby server.
+Therefore, ensure that the clocks of the primary and standby servers are synchronized.
+>-   If the delay time is too long, the disk where the XLOG file is located on the standby node may be full.
+Therefore, you need to set the delay time based on the disk size.
 >-   Operations without transactions are not delayed.
 >-   After the primary/standby switchover, if the original primary node needs to be delayed, you need to manually set this parameter.
->-   When synchronous\_commit is set to remote\_apply, synchronous replication is affected by the delay.
-Each commit message is returned only after the replay on the standby node is complete.
+>-   When  **synchronous\_commit**  is set to  **remote\_apply**, synchronous replication is affected by the delay.
+Each commit message is returned only after the replay on the standby server is complete.
 >-   Using this feature also delays  **hot\_standby\_feedback**, which may cause the primary server to bloat, so be careful when using both.
 >-   If a DDL operation \(such as DROP or TRUNCATE\) that holds an AccessExclusive lock is performed on the primary node, the query operation on the operation object on the standby node will be returned only after the lock is released during the delayed replay of the record on the standby node.
 >-   The MOT table is not supported.

 **Value range**: an integer ranging from 0 to INT\_MAX.
 The unit is ms.

-**Default value**: 0 \(no delay added\)
+**Default value**:  **0**  \(no delay added\)